menu

 OAuth, which stands for Open Authorization, is an open standard for access delegation.
 It is commonly used for internet users to grant websites or applications access to their information on other websites without giving them passwords.

-OAuth was developed to counter the same problem.
-Well, you might ask, "How does this standard help with the above problem?".
+You might ask, "How does this standard help with the above problem?".
 Well, in OAuth, you don't have to enter your credentials in the service you are using.
-You might have seen this dialog box when you try to use any service with google.
+You might have seen this dialog box when you tried to use any service with Google.

-This is known as a consent screen (we will look at this later).
-When you click "Allow," the application magically gets access to the requested resource.
-How does this work?
-Ok, so unlike the older method where you enter credentials, this time, the authorization service of the resource server (google photos, in this case) handles this for us.
-As soon as you provide the authorization grant to a service to access your Google photos, Google's authorization servers provide an access token that is scoped to be only used in Google photos and nowhere else.
-The token also has permission as to what the application can do with it; for example, can it only read the photos or maybe even save them back to the drive?
-Since an editing application only wants to access the photo (as the edited photo can be downloaded directly), the token will only have a "Read" permission.
+As soon as you provide the authorization grant to a service to access your Google Photos, Google's authorization servers provide an access token that is scoped to be only used in Google Photos and nowhere else.
+The token also has permission for what the application can do with it; for example, can it only read the photos or save them back to the drive?
+Since an editing application only wants to access the photo (as the edited image can be downloaded directly), the token will only have a "Read" permission.

 We will go more deeply into this process in the next section, but for now, this is all we need to understand what OAuth is.